Raglan, Queensland: History

 The region was first declared as the County of Raglan and opened for British pastoral squatting in January 1854.
 The name Raglan was in honour of Fitzroy James Henry Somerset, First Baron Raglan (1788-1855), first Commander in Chief British Army in Crimea.

 British occupation began in early January 1856 during a punitive expedition led by Lieutenant John Murray of the Native Police.
 Murray was tracking down local Aboriginal tribes suspected of involvement in the killing of five people at nearby Mount Larcombe sheep station.
 With a posse comitatus of around twenty armed and mounted men, including troopers, constables and colonists, Murray surrounded a "large mob" of about a hundred Aboriginal people camped on a creek near to where the township of Raglan now stands.
-At the break of dawn, Murray's group attacked the camp and "bullets from a score or more carbines wrought death," with the those being shot at running "from side to side in their frantic efforts to escape."
+At the break of dawn, Murray's group attacked the camp and "bullets from a score or more carbines wrought death," with those being shot at running "from side to side in their frantic efforts to escape."
 Only a few escaped and these "were pursued and either shot or driven into the waters of [Keppel] Bay."
 A participant later wrote that the ammunition they used during the attack had become exhausted and that they had to use their rifles as clubs.
 Many of the Aboriginal people were killed or terribly wounded but no casualties were recorded amongst Murray's group.

 The creek where this occurred was named Hourigan's Creek after the man who fired the first shot of the massacre.
 This shot was at "a huge savage who [was] seen to get up and stretch himself," the rest of the Aboriginal camp still being asleep.
 The creek is still called Hourigan's Creek and is still used for shooting with the Raglan Target Sports Association complex being located on its banks.
 An early resident of Raglan recorded that when he first came to the area he noticed that "the skulls of black warriors...had been made into an ornamental border for a large flower bed in the garden" of the homestead of Raglan Station.